 - Help us make better choices and decisions

 - Help process our emotions and focus on what matters.

 When to practice relaxation

-If we notice signs of anxiety or stress, this can be a signal that it’s time to take some time out.
+If we notice signs of anxiety or stress, this can be a signal it’s time to take some time out.
 However, we don’t have to wait until these feelings arise.
-Relaxation is something we can try to incorporate into our daily routine to support our mental health and well-being.
+Relaxation is something we can incorporate into our daily routine to support our mental health and well-being.